Magnet Docs v1.1.7 archive docs

 This is a new entry in _Markdown_.

-Stop and restart the “go-magnet show” command, you should see the new post at the top since there was no “Publish” set in the markdown.
+Stop and restart the “go-magnet show” command, you should see the new post at the top since there was no “publish” set in the markdown.
 It uses the file creation date in that case.
-You can set “Publish” to whatever date you want as long as it fits the “Y-m-d H:m:s” format.
+You can set “publish” to whatever date you want as long as it fits the “Y-m-d H:m:s” format.

 Removing A Post